-Naturally, a shape grammar can be designed in a nondeterministic fashion, for example, the sports-figure grammar (Carlson et al, 1991).
+Secondly, a simulation of a non-deterministic Turing machine (abbreviated as NTM) with n steps by a deterministic Turing machine (abbreviated as DTM) requires exponentially many steps in n.
+Naturally, a shape grammar can be designed in a non-deterministic fashion, for example, the sports figure grammar (Carlson et al., 1991).
 Thus, a shape grammar can be designed to simulate any NTM in a fashion similar to simulating a DTM.
-This is equivalent to the problem of simulating an NTM by a DTM; that is, the language space of a shape grammar can be exponentially large.
+This is equivalent to the problem of simulating a NTM by a DTM; that is the language space of a shape grammar can be exponentially large.

 Lastly, another well-known theorem for unrestricted string grammars is that the membership problem-that is determining whether a string belongs to the language defined by a grammar or not-is undecidable.
 A shape grammar can be designed to simulate a string grammar in a similar manner to simulating a Turing machine.
 For such a shape grammar, the membership problem is equally undecidable-the proof, by contradiction, is trivial.
-In other words, in general, determining whether a configuration (a shape) belongs to the language defined by the shape grammar is unsolvable; that is, the problem of parsing a configuration against a shape grammar is, in general, unsolvable.
-Whether it is possible to restrict shape rules to restriction categories similar to those defined for string grammars, for example, context-free grammars, remains an open problem.
+In other words, in general, determining whether a configuration (aka. shape) belongs to the language defined by the shape grammar is unsolvable; that is, the problem of parsing a configuration against a shape grammar is unsolvable in general.
+Whether it is possible to restrict shape rules, to restriction categories similar to those defined for string grammars, for example, context-free grammars, remains an open problem.